hftf/roirpt/jeff-phrasing/README2.md

 	* If multiple options, must yield all of them
 	* As early as possible, must not yield any impossible options
 * Mention <samp>have you got, did you get; got/gotten</samp>
-* Consider dropping the terms starter/medial/ender
+* Consider dropping the terms starter/medial/ender entirely
+* Add examples in readme
+* Testing instructions

 ### Long-term

 * Create better resources
 * Handle unwanted suffix keys
+* Fix conflicts with my dictionaries
 * Singular/plural distinction in relativizers
 * Irrealis (so-called “past subjunctive”) with <samp>if</samp>
 	* Could repurpose <samp>if</samp> + past tense